-Meet seven LGBTQ+ environmental partners in the 1% for the Planet network who are advancing justice, outdoor access and a brighter future for the queer community.
+Meet ten LGBTQ+ environmental partners in the 1% for the Planet network that are advancing justice, outdoor access and a brighter future for the queer community.

 Brave Trails